 Still, what remains is an utterly fascinating place to explore and standing on the remains of the castle to look out over Loch Ness is a truly remarkable experience.

-Scotland’s islands in summer – best places to visit
+Scotland’s islands in summer – best attractions to visit

 We’ve looked at Scotland’s main cities and the Highlands, but there’s another destination that’s perhaps an even bigger draw for summer visitors – the islands.

-There are more than 900 islands off the coast of Scotland but the largest are divided into 4 groups: Shetlands, Orkney, the Inner Hebrides and the Outer Hebrides.
-I won’t go into detail about the Shetland Islands and Orkney as the weather can be very changeable even in summer, so instead I’ll concentrate on the Inner Hebrides which tends to have a similar climate to the mainland.
+I won’t go into detail about the Shetland Islands and Orkney as the weather can be very changeable even in summer, so instead I’ll concentrate on the Inner Hebrides which tend to have a similar climate to the mainland.

 Even within the Inner Hebrides there’s a huge number of places to visit but many of them are either too difficult to get to or offer too few activities.
 Others meanwhile, are so busy that summer accommodation prices skyrocket to extortionate levels (looking at you, Skye).

 One of the wonderful things about the islands listed below is there are so many things to see and do you could quite easily spend a week on each one and have a totally different experience, whether it’s lounging around on a golden sand beach, climbing to the top of a dramatic mountain or cycling along a stunning coastal road.